bbottema/simple-java-mail/README.md

 ## Send a first email

 Simple Java Mail is published to Maven Central.
 Start with `simple-java-mail`, the core dependency.
 Add a feature module only when you need it, using the same version as the core dependency.
-Java 8 is the source, target, and minimum supported runtime.
+The 10.x libraries require Java 11 or newer; 9.x is the last line that runs on Java 8.
+After 10.0.0, 9.x is maintenance-only: new work goes to 10.x, while critical fixes may be backported when that can be done safely without dropping Java 8 support.

 ### Maven